katrinkerber/statamic-ckeditor/README.md

 Refer to the [CKEditor documentation](http://docs.cksource.com/CKEditor_3.x/Developers_Guide/Toolbar) for more help and options.

 ### Browsing and uploading files or images
-If you want to allow users to add link to files or add images to the text, you can use the [Filemanager add-on](https://github.com/katrinkerber/statamic-filemanager).
+If you want to allow users to add links to files or to add images to the text, you can use the [Filemanager add-on](https://github.com/katrinkerber/statamic-filemanager).

 Once you have that installed and configured, open `_add-ons/ckeditor/config.js` and uncomment the code on **lines 47 and 48**.